mferly/SessionParser/README.md

 You'll want to have a look at `private static $needle = 'auth|b:1';` in [SessionParser.php](https://github.com/mferly/SessionParser/blob/master/SessionParser.php#L35) and make the necessary change to reflect your `$_SESSION` key.
 The Docblock has more info.

 You'll likely have to `sudo` the following command for it to work.
+Or just run as `root`.
+Whatever works for your ENV.

 `$ sudo php index.php`